hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 		#Maintenance mode will trigger DRS to migrate the tenant VMS.
 If set to false, then esx host will be shut down along with all tenant VMs. (*OPTIONAL)
 		esx_maintenance_mode=true_or_false

-	**Note:** The agent monitoring module monitors the OVSvApp agent and takes the following action when OVSvApp VM’s kernel panic occurs.
+	**Note:** The agent monitoring module monitors the OVSvApp agent and takes the following action when OVSvApp VM's kernel panic occurs.

 	- If set to true, OVSvApp VM is powered off and the ESX host is put in Maintenance mode.
 	- If set to false, the ESX host will be shut down along with all tenant VMs.